CDCgov/CohGenT-Synthetic-FHIR-Record-Generator-Backend/docs/userguide.md

 ### Cohort File Generation

 The final step in generating a cohort is to confirm the cohort patient count and generate the cohort file.
-The maximum number of patients in v0.2.2 is 50.
+The maximum number of patients in v1.0 is 50.

 Here, you can also optionally adjust advanced options, which include:

 - **Setting the random seed** – the seed is an arbitrary value used to create reproducible results with randomized data.
 A random seed is automatically assigned, but an alternate seed can be entered or regenerated.
 The seed will be automatically saved within the cohort file.
 If you want to generate different patient data with the same cohort settings, enter or regenerate a different random seed before generating the cohort again.
-- **Setting the output file type** – choose between a JSON or NDJSON file output.
+- **Setting the output file type** – <mark>more info and instructions are being added here</mark>  choose between a JSON or NDJSON file output.
 Selecting FHIR JSON Bundle will generate a set of FHIR transaction Bundles by patient in the JSON format, compressed into a zip file.
 Selecting Bulk Data NDJSON will generate a set of New-line Delimited JSON files in the BULK FHIR format, divided by resource type, compressed into a zip file.

 Click "Generate Cohort", to trigger an automatic download of a zip file.
 These bundles are pre-formatted and ready to be uploaded directly to a FHIR server via a RESTful or web client.

 # Common Data Entry Types

-Across different cohort scenarios, there are common components used within the tool.
+Many cohort scenarios use the same data entry fields within the tool.
 ## Distribution Slider

 Use the slider to balance the values visually or manually input percentages for precise control.
 The values will automatically synchronize.